masikonis/news-digest/README.md

 [![codecov](https://codecov.io/gh/masikonis/news-digest/branch/main/graph/badge.svg)](https://codecov.io/gh/masikonis/news-digest)

-This collects and filters articles from RSS feeds, uses AI to summarize content, removes duplicates, ranks by importance, and groups related articles.
+This application collects and filters articles from RSS feeds, uses AI to summarize content, removes duplicates, ranks by importance, and groups related articles.
 The result is a well-organized email digest of significant news in an easy-to-read format.

 ## Rationale